benjaminfranklin03/NeuroDiffEqLab/README.md

 # Building Neural Differential Equations from Scratch

-Welcome to **NeuroDiffEqLab**!
-This project is a practical journey in building Neural Differential Equations (Neural DEs) from scratch, inspired by foundational research papers.
+Welcome to **NeuroDiffEqLab**!🚀 This project is a practical journey in building Neural Differential Equations (Neural DEs) from scratch, inspired by foundational research papers.
 Here, you’ll find implementations of a range of models, from basic Neural ODEs to advanced frameworks like Neural SDEs, Neural CDEs, and PINNs.

 ![Project Banner](images/project_banner.png)